About SMC ES

 Coordinator of SMC Spain

-Science journalist, coordinator of the SMC Spain and former coordinator of the SINC agency from 2011 to 2022.
-Holds a Physics degree and a master’s in Science Journalism.
+Science journalist, coordinator of SMC Spain and formerly of the SINC agency from 2011 to 2022.
+Holds a degree in Physics and a master's in Science Journalism.

 Laura Chaparro

-Science journalist with 15 years of experience in media and press offices.
-Holds a Journalism degree and a Master’s in Science Communication.
+Science journalist with over seventeen years of experience in media and press offices.
+Holds a degree in journalism and a master's in science communication.

 Frequently Asked Questions (FAQ)